 Kaylie Pick '15

-My name is Kaylie Pick.
-I graduated from CU - Mansfield in the spring of 2015 with a Bachelor of Science degree in dietetics and sports nutrition.
-After completing my undergraduate program I began my distance track internship with Marywood University, a program which placed emphasis on health promotion and wellness.
-During this time I was able to set myself up within clinical, foodservice, and community nutrition rotation sites all near my hometown of Troy, Pa.
+I graduated from CU-Mansfield in the spring of 2015 with a bachelor's degree in dietetics and sports nutrition.
+After completing my undergraduate program I began my distance track internship with Marywood University, a program that placed an emphasis on health promotion and wellness.
+During this time I was able to set myself up within clinical, food service, and community nutrition rotation sites all near my hometown of Troy, Pa.
 After completing my internship in the spring of 2016, I spent the majority of the summer working as a dietary aid at the Troy Community Hospital while studying for my Registered Dietitian exam.
 I was able to take, and pass, the exam towards the end of that summer.

 Kaylie Pick '15